University-of-Manitoba-Computer-Science/tools-n-techniques/topic01/topic-2.md

 You have a few different options for terminals on Windows.
 The one that's built in is called the "Command Prompt".
 You can alternatively install another one from the Microsoft Store called "[Windows Terminal]".
-I recommend that you install this (it's worlds better than the Command Prompt), but it's not required.
+I recommend that you install this (it's **much** better than the Command Prompt), but it's not required.

-Your terminal program **does not** have a desktop icon, so either click on the Microsoft logo (the "Start menu") or press the Microsoft key (the "super" key) on your keyboard, then start typing "cmd".
-When you see Command Prompt appear, click on it.
+Your terminal program **does not** have a desktop icon, so either click on the Microsoft logo (the "Start menu") or press the Microsoft key (the "super" key) on your keyboard, then start typing "cmd" or "term".
+When you see Command Prompt or Terminal appear, click on it.

 [Windows Terminal]:
 https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=en-ca&gl=CA